Extreme Values of the Fiedler Vector on Trees: Introduction

 Let $\Omega \subset \mathbb{R}^2$ be a domain and consider the second smallest eigenfunction of the Laplace operator $-\Delta$ with Neumann boundary conditions, i.e. the equation

 Rauch conjectured in 1974 that the maximum and the minimum are assumed at the boundary.
 This is known to fail at this level of generality \cite{b25, b4} but widely assumed to be true for convex domains $\Omega$.
-The second author \cite{stein} recently showed that if $x_1, x_2 \in \Omega$ satisfy $\|x_1 - x_2\| = \mbox{diam}(\Omega)$, then every maximum and minimum is assumed within distance $c\cdot \mbox{inrad}(\Omega)$ of $x_1$ and $x_2$, where $c$ is a universal constant (which is the optimal scaling up to the value of $c$).
+The second author \cite{stein} showed that if $x_1, x_2 \in \Omega$ satisfy $\|x_1 - x_2\| = \mbox{diam}(\Omega)$, then every maximum and minimum is assumed within distance $c\cdot \mbox{inrad}(\Omega)$ of $x_1$ and $x_2$, where $\mbox{inrad}(\Omega)$ is the inradius of $\Omega$ and $c$ is a universal constant (which is the optimal scaling up to the value of $c$).
 Therefore, up to an inradius, the maximum and minimum are essentially assumed at maximum distance.
+There is no formulation of the Hot Spots conjecture on graphs (perhaps not surprising since there is no clear definition of what the boundary of a graph would be; nonetheless, similar types of phenomena do appear, see e.g. \cite{steini2} and it would be interesting to understand them better).